Association of the IceCube neutrinos with CAZ blazar light curves: Summary and conclusions

-\begin{itemize} \item Despite a substantial increase in data, the number of confident spatio-temporal associations still remains relatively low, resulting in generally weak correlation strengths.
-However, the number of spatio-temporal associations could be underestimated by $\sim$22\% due to the prevalence of seasonal gaps in the CAZ light curves. \item The spatio-temporal association of the IBLs CAZ J0211+1051 and CAZJ0509+0541 with the two reliably reconstructed neutrino events IC131014A and IC170922A, respectively, dominate our correlation strengths.
-As a result, in only one of the 18 tests, the post-trial spatio-temporal correlation strength exceeds 2$\sigma$ (i.e., 2.61$\sigma$ between neutrinos and BB95 at the peak of a BBHOP flare in RFC$^\dagger$ BLLs). \item The strongest spatio-temporal correlations are obtained at the time of the peak of the most prominent optical flares. \item We estimate an upper limit of $\lesssim$8\% for the fraction cosmic neutrinos emitted during major optical flares from blazars, which is in agreement with previous estimates. \item Spatially neutrino-associated blazars have a higher than average Doppler factor, hinting that the jet is the origin of those neutrinos that come from blazars. \item Spatially neutrino-associated blazars have a slightly higher than average X-ray brightness, inline with the need for X-ray seed photons to produce neutrinos in the detectable range of IceCube.
-However, more rigorous tests done on X-ray-selected blazars in our companion paper \cite{Paggi2025_companion_Xray} do not support this. \item Spatially neutrino-associated blazars seem to have similar synchrotron peak frequency, redshift, and optical variability distributions as the general blazar population. \end{itemize}
+\begin{itemize} \item Despite a substantial increase in data, the number of confident spatiotemporal associations still remains relatively low, resulting in generally weak correlation strengths.
+However, the number of spatiotemporal associations could be underestimated by $\sim$22\% due to the prevalence of seasonal gaps in the CAZ light curves. \item The spatiotemporal association of the IBLs CAZ J0211+1051 and CAZJ0509+0541 with the two reliably reconstructed neutrino events IC131014A and IC170922A, respectively, dominate our correlation strengths.
+As a result, in only one of the 18 tests, the post-trial spatiotemporal correlation strength exceeds 2$\sigma$ (i.e., 2.61$\sigma$ between neutrinos and BB95 at the peak of a BBHOP flare in RFC$^\dagger$ BLLs). \item The strongest spatiotemporal correlations are obtained at the time of the peak of the most prominent optical flares. \item We estimated an upper limit of $\lesssim$8\% for the fraction of the updated IceCat1+ cosmic neutrinos emitted during major optical flares from blazars, which is in agreement with previous estimates. \item Spatially neutrino-associated blazars have a higher than average Doppler factor, hinting that the jet is the origin of those neutrinos that come from blazars. \item Spatially neutrino-associated blazars have a slightly higher than average X-ray brightness, in line with the need for X-ray seed photons to produce neutrinos in the detectable range of IceCube.
+However, more rigorous tests done on X-ray-selected blazars in our companion paper (Paggi et al., in prep.) do not support this. \item Spatially neutrino-associated blazars seem to have similar synchrotron peak frequency, redshift, and optical variability distributions to those seen for the general blazar population. \end{itemize}

 This study presents a rigorous test of the phenomenological hypothesis that major optical flares of radio- and $\gamma$-ray-bright blazars trace periods of increased neutrino emission.
 The results suggest that the contribution of such major optical flares is very minimal at best.
 Nevertheless, we emphasize that due to the complexity of the blazar variability patterns, we cannot extend this conclusion to other frequencies than optical.